Tzedakah: In practice

 In practice, most Jews carry out tzedakah by donating a portion of their income to charitable institutions, or to needy people they may encounter.
 The perception among many modern-day Jews is that if donation of this form is not possible, the obligation of tzedakah still requires that something be given.
 Traditional Jews commonly practice ma'sar kesafim, tithing 10% of their income to support those in need.

+The Shulchan Arukh was composed in 16th century and has become the most widely accepted code of Jewish law ever written.
+It states:

 Special acts of tzedakah are performed on significant days: At weddings, Jewish brides and bridegrooms would traditionally give to charity to symbolise the sacred character of the marriage.
 At Passover, a major holiday in Jewish tradition, it is traditional to be welcoming towards hungry strangers and feed them at the table.
 At Purim it is considered obligatory for every Jew to give food to one other person, and gifts to at least two poor people, in an amount that would equate to a meal each, for the purpose of increasing the total happiness during the month.

 As for the more limited form of tzedakah expressed in the biblical laws, namely the leaving of gleanings from certain crops, the Shulchan Aruch argues that during The Exile Jewish farmers are not obliged to obey it.
 Nevertheless, in modern Israel, rabbis of Orthodox Judaism insist that Jews allow gleanings to be consumed by the poor and by strangers, and all crops (not just gleanings) by anyone and everyone (free, not bought nor sold) during sabbatical years.

 In addition, one must be very careful about how one gives out tzedakah money.
 It is not sufficient to give to just any person or organization; rather, one must check their credentials and finances to be sure that your tzedakah money will be used wisely, efficiently, and effectively.
 The meaning of "Do not steal from a poor person, for (s)he is poor" (Proverbs 22:22) and of Talmudic-era commentaries, including Numbers Rabba 5:2, is that tzedakah money was never yours to begin with.
 Rather, it always belongs to God, who merely entrusts you with it so that you may use it properly.
 Hence, you are obliged to ensure that it is received by those who are deserving.